You'll love learning here

 Please email or call me (760-746-0983) if I can connect you with your nearest Family Karate location, or any of the other San Diego County schools I recommend, and I will make sure you are welcomed for your first visit.

-Thank you - Steve
+Thank you for considering this new adventure - Steve Truscott

 Family Karate You'll Love Learning Here!
 410 West Felicita Avenue, Suite K, Escondido CA 92025 (760) 746-0983